Strat5/gmechatbot/README.md

 ## ⌨️ Usage:

-The Talker (one of the two chatbots) will recognize the following keywords in any message:
+The Talker (one of the two chatbots) will recieve the messages and recognize the following keywords in any message:
 - 'joke'
 - 'quote'
 - 'verse'